Overcoming Impostor Syndrome When Writing Your Book

 Does knowing that even the most accomplished writers and creators second-guess themselves help ease your self-doubt?

-Fear of change is human and is at the root of our self-doubt and imposter syndrome.
+Fear of change is human and is at the root of our self-doubt and impostor syndrome.
 It’s essential to give ourselves a break when the inner voice of fear shows up.
 We don’t have to be perfect or have it all figured out to be able to help or inspire others with our book.

-Though my inner imposter is much more manageable now that I’m aware of it and have practical tools to move through it, it still shows up.
+Though my inner impostor is much more manageable now that I’m aware of it and have practical tools to move through it, it still shows up.
 Facing my own limiting beliefs and fears has helped me step out of my comfort zone and ultimately transform my life.
 From personal experience, I know that facing and moving through these fears as they come up will help me to continue to grow and evolve.

 _________________________________________________________________________